DistrictDataLabs/yellowbrick/docs/api/features/scatter.rst

 Scatter Visualization
 ---------------------

-A scatter visualzier simply plots two features against each other and colors the points according to the target.
+A scatter visualizer simply plots two features against each other and colors the points according to the target.
 This can be useful in assessing the relationship of pairs of features to an individual target.

 .. code:: python